The park covers 12 acres on the Idaho side of Oxbow Reservoir, downstream of Brownlee Dam.

 Parking for vehicles and boat trailers is limited.

 Camping is allowed using tents or RVs in developed campgrounds or undeveloped areas near the reservoir.
-Most campsites can be reserved online, while a limited number remain available on a first-come, first-served basis.
+All campsites can be reserved online.
 Stays are limited to 14 consecutive days.

 Campsites can be reserved year-round.
 You can make reservations up to nine months in advance.
 If you require assistance or accommodation to make a reservation, please call 1-844-472-7275.
 A convenience fee of $5 will be charged to make reservations by telephone, in addition to the standard $10 reservation fee.